hkociemba/RubiksCube-TwophaseSolver/README.md

 "python example.py" or eventually "python3 example.py"

-Make sure that you use Python 3.
+Make sure that you use Python 3.4 or higher and you have the numpy package installed.

 ![](gui_client.jpg "")